jjarkima/PWP/README.md

 # Running the tests
-The resource test file is based on a resource_test that can be found at lovelace. tests can be run with a cmd command:
+The resource test file is based on a resource_test that can be found at lovelace. tests can be run inside your virtual environment folder with this command:
 * `pytest --cov-report term-missing --cov=app`
-inside your virtual environment folder